valentingalea/splash-damage-talks/mdx/UE4.md

 DECK: code-surfer: change title for h2 to smaller and increase the notes font size

 TODO: expand more on the macro test
-TODO: hard transition from game module layout to batch file
 TODO: do a spell checker pass
 TODO: address Stefano's points